ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 #### 5.2 Practical / Discussion Sessions

 The format of the discussion sessions is left intentionally open.
 It is your time.
-The time is intended for to consildate your understanding of programming and master your new Python skills.
+The time is intended for to consolidate your understanding of programming and master your new Python skills.

-Brendan and myself will be present to assist with any and all questions you may have regarding lecture material, practice problems or assignment questions.
+The instructor and TA will be present to assist with any questions you may have regarding lecture material, practice problems or assignment questions.

 We expect you will use this time to: